When is Venom out in cinemas? UK release date, cast, trailer and plot

 Will there be a post-credits scene?

-Yes – in fact that are two post-credits scenes after Venom, though at the moment we can’t confirm their content.
+Yes – in fact that are two post-credits scenes after Venom– read more about their content here.

 Sony has used this device (best known for appearing in Marvel’s superhero movies) before in The Amazing Spider-Man films, so it’s not a massive surprise that Venom will have a little treat after the credits for fans as well.